-I’m not talking about paying for followers, or buying ads.
-Invest the time to growing your account the right way.
+I’m not talking about paying for followers or buying ads.
+Invest the time to grow your account the right way.
 Spend the time getting to know the accounts you like.
 What are they doing to grow their accounts organically that you could be doing?
 What hashtags do they use?
 Comment on accounts you love, like photos, be real.
-You may not see your numbers grow fast, but overtime you will see your engagement grow, and that’s the most important thing.
+You may not see your numbers grow fast, but over time you will see your engagement grow, and that’s the most important thing.

 Don’t pay for followers.
 Okay, the fact that this is even a thing really irks me.
 This is like the ultimate cheat in the Instagram games.
 It’s like paying a judge at the Olympics for all 10s.
 Okay, that’s a bit exaggerated, but still.
 Paying for followers?
 Just don’t do it.
 I don’t care how “instafamous” you want to be.
 That’s just dumb, and you deserve to be considered a “spammer” on Instagram.
 And I don’t care how harsh that sounds.

 Create an Instagram account you are proud of, no matter the number of followers.
 Enjoy and connect with your tribe, and be real.
 Have no expectations for any of the accounts you follow to follow you back.
 Put out content that is you, that is true to you and your brand, and be authentic, and you will win the Instagram Game.